Designing Effective Online Surveys: A Short Course

 But the Internet doesn’t just make it easy to program surveys: it also gives unparalleled access to a vast reservoir of potential research participants.
 With the help of third-party web panels or crowdsourcing websites, researchers can recruit respondents and complete data collection in a matter of days, sometimes hours.
 Fielding surveys online is also inexpensive, which makes it possible to obtain large samples even for researchers on a budget.

 Online surveys are not a panacea, however.
 Web-based surveys make use of digital technologies that differ in marked ways from other survey modes, raising the question of how the mode of data collection influences results.
-Web surveys also can also be completed on both computers and mobile devices, a fact which comes with its own set of possibilities and pitfalls.
-And respondents recruited online are generally far from representative of most populations of interest.
+Web surveys can also be completed on both computers and mobile devices, a fact which comes with its own set of possibilities and pitfalls.
+And respondents recruited online are generally far from representative of most populations.

 This course provides a practical introduction to designing effective web surveys and working with online respondents.
-Particular attention is given to how choices made at the design stage affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
+Particular attention is given to how choices made at the questionnaire-writing and web-design stages affect response rates and data quality, with an emphasis on highlighting actionable design strategies.
 We also delve deeply into the advantages and disadvantages of using online samples and evaluate design-based and post-hoc approaches to addressing some of the challenges associated with online research.

-Starting May 20, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting August 8, we are offering this seminar as a 4-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content

 This course presents the latest research on designing web-surveys and working with online respondents.
-Topics include maximizing response rates, writing effective survey questions, determining optimal survey length, adapting for mobile devices, correcting for non-probability sampling, reducing respondent fatigue, and creating effective visual layouts.
-We will also discuss ways to maximize the advantages of online data collection.
+We first address the fundamentals of writing effective survey questions, which is the core of any survey, web-based or otherwise.
+We then turn to various design issues with an eye toward maximizing response rates and data quality.
+Topics include determining optimal survey length, adapting for mobile devices, reducing respondent fatigue, creating effective visual layouts, and pre-testing.
+We then discuss online samples: when to use them, how to recruit them, and how to manage them effectively.
 Class meetings will consist of lectures interspersed with demonstrations of key ideas.
-Participants will be given the opportunity to apply the principles and skills in two take-home exercises.
+Participants will be given the opportunity to apply the principles and skills through take-home exercises.

 Who Should Register?